misteraverin/ifmocpp/README.md

-This repository contains assigments on C++ coursre in NRU ITMO (winter - spring 2016)
+This repository contains assigments on С/C++ coursre in NRU ITMO (winter - spring 2016)